Darrell Henderson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 - Henderson did not record a rush attempt in last week's game versus the Ravens.

-- Henderson has 40 rushing yards on seven attempts (13.3 yards per carry) over his last three games.
+- Henderson has seven carries for 40 yards (13.3 yards per game) over his last three outings.

 Henderson's Los Angeles Teammates